As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 So, even though it looks like one speaker you can use as the center, there are multiple speakers under the hood designed to play different roles.

-Soundbars are equipped with audio techniques designed to amplify sound and give you the surround sound experience.
-The soundbar speakers are positioned left, right, and center to give you the surround sound effect.
+Soundbars are equipped with audio techniques designed to amplify sound and give you the surround sound effect.

 The left and right speakers are generally tilted towards the sides of the soundbar so that they can bounce off the walls in the room to create the surround sound and theatre effect.
 These speakers’ positioning means you can’t rely on most soundbars to act as a center speaker.

 Why You Shouldn’t Use a Soundbar as a Center Speaker

 You can’t rely on a soundbar as a center speaker for the following reasons:

 There are two main ways to connect soundbars to a surround sound setup seeing that they come with three channels or four if it comes with a subwoofer.

 - The first option for using the soundbar as a true center speaker is to connect all three speaker channels on the soundbar to the center channel on your surround sound system receiver.

 - The second option is to tap into the three channels on the soundbar and connect a right, center, and left receiver signals to it.